yuehanwang17mcp/big-data-spring2018/week-04/WS03_APIs_Data_Scraping.md

 ## Create a Python script to store your Twitter keys

 We need to create a Python file (`.py`) that will contain the Twitter keys.
-Open your text editor, and in the materials for the week, *PASTE* these keys into a new file and save it as `twitter-keys.py`.
+Open Atom, and in the materials for the week, *PASTE* these keys into a new file and save it as `twitter-keys.py`.
 You need to define two string variables, one for each key.
 Your code should look like this:

 ```python
 # In the file you should define two variables (these must be strings!)